 A pressure-field microphone is designed to measure the sound pressure in front of the diaphragm.
 It has the same magnitude and phase at any position in the field.
 It is usually found in an enclosure, or cavity, which is small when compared with wavelength.
 Pressure-field microphone application examples include testing the pressure exerted on walls, on airplane wings, or inside structures such as tubes, housings, or cavities.

 In many situations, the sound is not traveling from a single source.
 Random-incidence or diffuse-field microphones respond uniformly to sounds arriving simultaneously from all angles.
 You use this type of microphone when taking sound measurements in a church or an area with hard, reflective walls.
 However, for most microphones, the pressure and random-incidence responses are similar, so pressure-field microphones are often used for random-incidence measurements.

 The main criterion for describing sound is based on the amplitude of the sound pressure fluctuations.
 The lowest amplitude that a healthy human ear can detect is 20 millionths of a pascal (20 μPa).
-Since the pressure numbers represented by pascals are generally low and not easily managed, another, more commonly used scale, the decibel (dB) scale, was developed.
+Since the pressure numbers represented by pascals are generally low and not easily managed, another more commonly used scale, the decibel (dB) scale, was developed.
 This logarithmic scale more closely matches the response reactions of the human ear to the pressure fluctuations.
 Here are some examples of typical sound pressure levels to use as a reference: